Ensuring MFA for Linux in Passwordless MFA Rollouts

 Most passwordless MFA vendors don’t even extend FIDO2 support, which CISA lists as one of only two ways to achieve phishing-resistance, to Linux hosts.
 So, what are we doing to change this?

-Extending passwordless MFA support to Linux
+Extending support to passwordless MFA for Linux

 Everyone agrees passwords need to be banished from user authentication completely so the industry is ginning up solutions.
 Today, most environments join their UNIX or Linux systems to Active Directory (AD) to utilize network-based credentials from their identity store.
 This configuration can be used to push the passwordless experience to the remainder of the environment, or more precisely, to any device that can be configured for Radius authentication.